Cursor 3 Review: 10 AI Agents, Real Results — 2026 Verdict

 First, parallel agents.
 The headline feature.
 You can now run up to 10 agents simultaneously, each with its own context window.
 This alone transforms how you can work.
 In Cursor 2, generating a full-stack feature meant waiting for each file to be generated one after another.
 In Cursor 3, agents generate frontend, backend, database migrations, and tests in parallel.

 Third, improved context retention.
 Cursor 3 maintains context across agent sessions.
-This Cursor 3 review notes that you can close the editor, reopen it the next day, and the agents remember what they were working on and where they left off.
+You can close the editor, reopen it the next day, and the agents remember what they were working on and where they left off.
 In Cursor 2, closing the editor reset all agent memory.

 Real-World Use Cases Where Cursor 3 Saves Hours Per Day